zbrateam/Zebra/.github/ISSUE_TEMPLATE/bug_report.md

  - Device Type [e.g. iPhone or iPad]:

 **Crash Log or System Log**
-Please provide a Crash Log to help me solve the issue.
+Please provide a Crash Log to help us solve the issue.

 **Additional context**
 Add any other context about the problem here.